 or there will be no you."

 - Traci Wilkerson Steckel

-I suffer from chronic migraines, stress induced colitis and a heart condition, and when a certain person may call or a FB message starts to come in and either my head starts throbbing or my stomach starts sinking immediately, I know it’s a bad sign and time to start drawing that line.
+I suffer from chronic migraines, stress-induced colitis, and a heart condition, and when a certain person may call, or a FB message starts to come in and either my head starts throbbing, or my stomach starts sinking immediately, I know it’s a bad sign and time to start drawing that line.

-My philosophy is that we are all adults and that we should all treat each other as such with respect and honesty.
+My philosophy is that we are all adults and that we should all treat each other with respect and honesty.
 Please only use these words if you sincerely mean them or variations of them.
 Do not take my words and use them if you don't mean them.

-It is best to just let your friend know that you appreciate your relationship to that point, but you feel like you've reached this point where you cannot help them as a friend any longer, or you cannot continue on and feel healthy by going forward on this journey together.
+It is best to let your friend know that you appreciate your relationship to that point, but you feel like you've reached this point where you cannot help them as a friend any longer, or you cannot continue and feel healthy by going forward on this journey together.